hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 A step, which begins with the foremost foot, in order to move sideways, to end on a line with the other foot, ought to begin from the part above the line, and descend obliquely sideways towards that below, as the following step, marked number 1, will show.

-{40} A step, which is to cross behind[^8] the foregoing step, must begin from below the line, and rise obliquely above it, which you may observe by the step number 1.
+{40} A step, which is to cross behind[_Read_, to cross before (misprint is mentioned in Errata)] the foregoing step, must begin from below the line, and rise obliquely above it, which you may observe by the step number 1.

-[^8]: _Read_, to cross before (misprint is mentioned in Errata)

 ### To Return upon a Tract you Have Just Before Moved on